aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/formulas/setting-formula-for-named-range/_index.md

 ```

 ### **Setting a Complex Formula for Named Range**
-A complex formula could be anything such as a dynamic range or a formula spanning over multiple cells in different worksheets.
+A complex formula could be anything, such as a dynamic range or a formula spanning over multiple cells in different worksheets.
 The following example creates a dynamic range using the INDEX function to get the value from a list based on its location.

 ```javascript
 const path = require("path");